r-wbr/bicep-advanced-toolset/README.md

 ![logo](/img/logo256.png)

-The **Bicep Advanced Toolset (BAT)** provides a set of archetypes to simplify the creation and configuration of resources before a single template is written.
-The archetypes consist of user defined functions, data types and library files.
-The toolset helps implementing a consistent naming and tagging convention which can be fully integrated in every template.
+The **Bicep Advanced Toolset (BAT)** provides a solution to simplify the creation and configuration of resources before a single template is written.
+The toolset consist of user defined functions, data types and library files, separated into archetypes.
+This helps implementing a consistent naming and tagging convention which can be fully integrated in every template.

 > [!CAUTION]
 > For the toolset to function, experimental features must be activated in the bicep config file!